tremor-rs/tremor-www/docs/api.md

 ### __POST__ /binding

-Publish a new binding to the Tremor artefact repository.
+Publish a new binding to the tremor artefact repository

 *Description:*

-Publishes a new binding to the Tremor artefact repository if the artefact id is unique.
+Publishes a new binding to the tremor artefact repository if the artefact id is unique.

-Returns artefact data on success.
+Returns artefact data, on success.

 If an arterfact of the same name already exists, a conflict error is returned.

-Response data may be either JSON or YAML formatted (defaults to JSON).
+Response data may be either JSON or YAML formatted ( defaults to JSON ).

 *OperationId:*